simon-ritchie/apysc/docs_src/source/display_on_jupyter.md

 You can use the `display_on_jupyter` interface to display an output HTML instead of the `save_overall_html` function.

-The `html_file_name` argument is required to be unique if you need to output multiple HTML otherwise the HTML file will be overwritten:
+This interface requires the `html_file_name` argument to be unique if you need to output multiple HTML.
+Otherwise, this interface overwrites the HTML file:

 ```py
 import apysc as ap